How to pass an MOT check

 MOT testers need to be able to open the fuel cap, so make sure you provide the key if there is one.

-Wheels aren’t removed during the test and the tester will only look at what is visible and easily accessible.
+Wheels aren’t removed during the test, and the tester will only look at what is visible and easily accessible.
 You can also quickly examine the brake discs for any signs of warping or scoring.
-If you have ABS, make sure the warning light works.
+If you have ABS, make sure that the warning light works.

 You can find a trustworthy, local test centre by using Which?
 Trusted Traders.

 If your car has failed and needs work, in most cases you’re allowed one free MOT retest as long as your car doesn’t leave the MOT test centre.
-So you have to ask the MOT garage to make the repair.
+In that case, you have to ask the MOT garage to make the repair.

 For a select few failure points, such as emissions or headlight aim, you’re allowed to take your car elsewhere to be repaired.
 You will still be entitled to a free partial MOT test, provided that you return to the original test centre before the end of the next working day.
 If you fail to return in time, you’ll have to pay the full amount.

 If you don’t trust the garage you’ve chosen, you’re free to take your car to a different MOT test centre for a second MOT test.
 But you’ll have to pay the full fee.